Kurt Cobain: Aftermath

-Billboard, reporting from Seattle on April 23, 1994, stated that within a few hours of Cobain's death being confirmed on April 8, the only remaining Nirvana titles at Park Ave Records on Queen Ann Street were two "Heart-Shaped Box" import CD singles.
+Billboard, reporting from Seattle on April 23, stated that within a few hours of Cobain's death being confirmed on April 8, the only remaining Nirvana titles at Park Ave Records on Queen Anne Avenue were two "Heart-Shaped Box" import CD singles.
 A marketing director at the three-store Cellophane Square chain said that "all three stores sold about a few hundred CDs, singles, and vinyl by the morning of April 9".
 A buyer at Tower Records on Mercer Street said: "It's a pathetic scene, everything is going out the door.
 If people were really fans, they would've had this stuff already."
 In the United Kingdom, sales of Nirvana releases rose dramatically immediately after Cobain's death.

 Grohl believed that he knew Cobain would die at an early age, saying that "sometimes you just can't save someone from themselves", and "in some ways, you kind of prepare yourself emotionally for that to be a reality".
 Dave Reed, who for a short time had been Cobain's foster father, said that "he had the desperation, not the courage, to be himself.
 Once you do that, you can't go wrong, because you can't make any mistakes when people love you for being yourself.
 But for Kurt, it didn't matter that other people loved him; he simply didn't love himself enough."